NUISANCEMC/tutorials/interactive/README.md

 * `NEUT-NUMBNDP`: number of bound protons (e.g., 6 for carbon)
 * `NEUT-NUMFREP`: number of free protons to include
-* `NEUT-NUMATOM`: total number of nucleons (it's redundant but has to be set) NEUT is not able to simulate complex molecular targets, just single elements with additional hydrogen components, but that's sufficient for the common targets, and for our purposes.
+* `NEUT-NUMATOM`: total number of nucleons (it's redundant but has to be set) `neutroot2` is not able to simulate complex molecular targets, just single elements with additional hydrogen components, but that's sufficient for most purposes.
+Alternative event generation applications are provided to generate events with more complex targets and geometries.

 ### Event reweighting
 All of the generators discussed above have variable parameters, which can be modified when running the simulation.
 However, once you generate some events, it will be obvious that this is a rather slow process, and if you want to explore the parameter space in a meaningful way, it would be very computationally expensive to re-generate a large number of events at each set of parameters of interest.